Artificial Grass Cost

 At 16cm long, steel U-pins are the most common method used for securing artificial grass to soft surfaces, such as dirt, gravel, or sand.
 It is standard practise to attach 1 pin to every 0.5m² of grass.
 Pins are often supplied in packs of 10 and prices begin at £5 per pack.
 Therefore, for a medium garden measuring 70m² you will require around 20 packs, costing you £100.

-Additional Costs
+Additional Artificial Grass Installation Costs

-Landscaping
+Landscaping Cost

 After an artificial lawn has been completed, it may be a good idea to hire a landscaper to redo the rest of the external area of your property.
-From flowerbeds, to fences and general borders, a landscaper can help assist in designing the perfect look for your garden.
+From flowerbeds to fences and general borders, a landscaper can help assist in designing the perfect look for your garden.

-It will usually begin at around £150 per day to hire a landscape specialist.
 However, if you have already hired the landscaper to lay the fake grass, you may be able to arrange a discounted service in order to complete any further work required outside.

 The cost of labour usually takes the largest chunk out of your building budget.
 However, the cost of artificial grass will vastly outweigh any other costs during the project.

 Additional materials such as adhesives, membranes, sand, and fixture pins will often only take up a fraction of the budget in comparison.
-The grass material easily surpasses the price of labour, when higher quality styles are selected for the installation.
+The grass material easily surpasses the price of labour when higher quality styles are selected for the installation.

-When deciding on the components, the choices available are extremely wide ranging, with a choice of style including; colour, species, material, length, and even finish.
+When deciding on the components, the choices available are extremely wide-ranging, with a choice of style including colour, species, material, length, and even finish.
 The desired final look will determine many of these factors; however, it is always best to keep a budget in mind before beginning preparations and shop around for the best priced materials.

 Quality of the final appearance factors into the final cost of an artificial lawn greatly.
 For a medium garden (70m²) with a full lawn completed, if basic quality non-realistic grass is used, costs will begin at around £800 - £900.
 However, for the same property, yet with premium quality grass with a realistic finish (such as Amalfi grass at £25.99 per m²), it would increase the price to around £2,000.

 It is therefore common for people planning to install an artificial grass area to first clear the garden themselves.
-This will usually involve simple pulling and cutting back any plants, digging out any shrubs or bushes, and removing any existing grass lawns themselves.
+This will usually involve simply pulling and cutting back any plants, digging out any shrubs or bushes, and removing any existing grass lawns themselves.

 What's Involved in Laying Artificial Grass?

-• Budgeting
+Budgeting

-• The first step is going to be planning a budget.
-This is a very important step, as there is no point starting a project you cannot afford to complete it.
+The first step is going to be planning a budget.
+This is a very important step, as there is no point in starting a project you cannot afford to complete it.
 Factors such as materials, labour, and additional expenses need to be calculated at this stage.
 This includes working out how much does it cost to cover the desired area in your selected artificial grass.

-• The first task to complete is to remove all the existing turf (if there is any) from your chosen site of your new lawn.
+The first task to complete is to remove all the existing turf (if there is any) from the chosen site of your new lawn.
 A standard garden spade will work well for small jobs up to around 40m².
-However, using a spade for a larger garden (70m²+) would become tedious; in this case you would be better off hiring a turf cutter (at around £50 per day).
+However, using a spade for a larger garden (70m²+) would become tedious; in this case, you would be better off hiring a turf cutter (at around £50 per day).
 It is normally required that a depth of around 100mm (4 inches) is dug out of the area to be covered.

-• Next you will need to decide if you are laying a hard or soft base layer for the artificial turf to be attached to.
+Next, you will need to decide if you are laying a hard or soft base layer for the artificial turf to be attached to.
 If a hard surface is chosen, the cement, gravel or sand should be laid and then compacted with a whacker-plate (hired for around £50 per day).
 If a soft layer has been chosen, then a layer of levelling sand should be laid, and a weed membrane fitted to the area.

-Next with a tape measure and a sharp knife cut the rolls of grass to fit neatly within the edges of the area.
+Next, with a tape measure and a sharp knife, cut the rolls of grass to fit neatly within the edges of the area.
 You must use precise and clean cutting strokes to ensure you do not end up with straggly unsightly edges.
 It is also extremely important to make sure each roll is laid in the same direction, as this will create a more attractive and even final result.

-• It is common for artificial grass that is being used to move around in the place it is laid; for this reason, it is often best to attach it to the area in which it has been laid.
+It is common for artificial grass that is being used to move around in the place it is laid; for this reason, it is often best to attach it to the area in which it has been laid.
 Securing the grass firmly to the base layer is often performed via pins or glue (depending on soft or hard underlay).
 Pinning should be performed every 0.5m section to allow the strongest possible hold.

 You must also be extremely careful to make sure there are no visible gaps between roll sections.
 To create an invisible seam, special attention and care should be used when cutting the edges to ensure a straight and clean line.
 This is accomplished with the use of a brand-new sharp Stanley knife blade.

-• After the layer of artificial turf has been laid, it is often a great idea to spread a layer of sand over the top to create an "infill".
+After the layer of artificial turf has been laid, it is often a great idea to spread a layer of sand over the top to create an "infill".
 This can usually be performed by simply sprinkling the sand of the top of the grass and then using a common broom to work the grains into the grass itself.
-The sand will work its way between the synthetic blades and fill any gaps and spaces left in production; this in turn will create a more solid feel under your feet when walking upon it, assist in drainage, and help reduce the flattening effect of the blades during usage.
+The sand will work its way between the synthetic blades and fill any gaps and spaces left in production; this, in turn, will create a more solid feel under your feet when walking upon it, assist in drainage, and help reduce the flattening effect of the blades during usage.

-Brushing the finished lawn will also help in "fluffing" the blades of grass up and creating a more natural and full looking result.
+Brushing the finished lawn will also help in "fluffing" the blades of grass up and creating a more natural and full-looking result.

-• The final step of having your new garden lawn laid is to actually enjoy it.
-Whether walking, running, playing a lawn-based game with the family, or just lying out in the sun; you should not forget to enjoy the new installation you have taken the time and money to have fitted.
+The final step of having your new garden lawn laid is to actually enjoy it.
+Whether walking, running, playing a lawn-based game with the family, or just lying out in the sun, you should not forget to enjoy the new installation you have taken the time and money to have fitted.

-What is Artificial Grass?
+What Is Artificial Grass?

 Artificial grass, AstroTurf, and fake grass are all different terms for the same synthetic fibre surface covering.
 Often made to look like real grass, artificial turf was originally used within sports areas or for commercial applications where the grass look was needed temporarily.
-However, in the last 20 years AstroTurf has gained increasing popularity in the world of residential lawns.
-This popularity is due in part to the hardwearing and low maintenance

 Invented by the notorious chemical company Monsanto, "ChemGrass" (as it was known), was first used in 1966 for sporting stadiums in the USA.
 Later rebranded AstroTurf the name quickly became the generic term for almost all artificial grass.

-Since its creation artificial grass has evolved through three main generations: From the first system being constructed of short-pile fibres without infill, through longer fibres and a sand infill of the second generation, to rubber/sand mixed infill and realistic multi-length fibres of the third generation commonly available today.
+Since its creation, artificial grass has evolved through three main generations: From the first system being constructed of short-pile fibres without infill, through longer fibres and a sand infill of the second generation, to rubber/sand mixed infill and realistic multi-length fibres of the third generation commonly available today.

 What Are the Benefits of Artificial Grass?